Cultural Bridge

 Aliya Zhakupova is a dedicated educator and leader with 14 years of teaching experience and 5 years in administration.
 She holds a BA in Education from Arizona State University and an MA in TESOL from KIMEP University.
 Certified in CELTA and Harvard’s School Management program, she is committed to excellence in education.
 As Head of Professional Development at Quantum STEM School, she enhances teacher effectiveness through training initiatives.
 Her expertise bridges classroom practices with strategic school-wide goals.
 Aliya is passionate about fostering continuous learning for both educators and students.
 Her leadership drives innovation and growth in education.

-Answers to the most important questions about the conference
+Answers to the most important questions about the past conference

-Your registration fee helps cover essential conference expenses, including venue rental, speaker honorariums, materials, coffee breaks, and organizational costs.
-It also ensures a high-quality experience with valuable networking opportunities, expert-led sessions, and access to resources.
+The registration fee helped cover essential expenses, including venue rental, speaker honorariums, materials, coffee breaks, and organizational costs.
+It also ensured a high-quality experience with valuable networking opportunities, expert-led sessions, and access to resources.

-KazAELT is expanding its reach to support English language educators across Central Asia.
-Tashkent, as a key educational hub, provides a strategic location for fostering regional collaboration, knowledge exchange, and professional networking among teachers and experts from different countries.
+KazAELT expanded its reach to support English language educators across Central Asia.
+Tashkent, as a key educational hub, provided a strategic location for fostering regional collaboration, knowledge exchange, and professional networking among teachers and experts from different countries.

-The conference promotes professional development for local educators, introduces international best practices in English language teaching, and enhances academic and cultural exchange.
-It also strengthens Uzbekistan’s position as an active participant in global education initiatives and connects local teachers with international experts.
+The conference promoted professional development for local educators, introduced international best practices in English language teaching, and enhanced academic and cultural exchange.
+It also strengthened Uzbekistan’s position as an active participant in global education initiatives and connected local teachers with international experts.

 Yes!
-We invite educational institutions, publishers, and EdTech companies to collaborate as sponsors or partners.
+Educational institutions, publishers, and EdTech companies collaborated as sponsors and partners.